Grants

 Grant Size

-• Grant amounts will range from $1,000 – $5,000 per project
+• In 2025, grant amounts ranged from from $1,000 – $5,000 per project.

-• We expect to award up to 15 grant awards averaging around $3,000 each in 2025
+• We expect to award up to 15 grants awards averaging around $3,000 each in 2026.

 Eligibility

 Eligible applicants include organizations with a valid IRS determination letter confirming their 501(c)(3) status, Native American tribal agencies, public institutions, religious organizations, and projects with an approved fiscal sponsor.
 Individuals with project ideas may also be eligible by partnering with one of these entities to carry out a project under the organization’s umbrella.
+The application should be completed under the fiscal sponsor or supporting organization's EIN and name.
+Individuals or groups applying through a fiscal sponsor must have a confirmed sponsor in place at the time of application.

-Grant Guidelines and Selection Criteria.
-Coming Soon!
+Grant Guidelines and Selection Criteria (PDF)

-• July 31: Applications due by 11:59 pm
+• Applications due by April 27

-• Funds awarded by October 31
+• Funds Awarded by July 31

 Questions?